 The carapace (top shell) is highly domed with radiating yellow lines that form star like patterns.
 However, the base color of the shell is actually yellow with black or brown color over it.
 This yellow carapace can be seen in older individuals in shell areas where the dark color has rubbed off.
 Plastron (bottom shell) also has star patterns.
 Head and legs are cream or yellow brown with dark spots.
 Shell coloring and patterns vary somewhat.

 Indian star tortoises are born with yellow butterfly or hair bow patterns on their shells.
 These butterflies develop into star shapes with growth.
 Indian stars also develop more stripes with age.

-Indian star tortoise, Sri Lankan type.
+A lovely Indian star tortoise.
+This one is the Sri Lankan type.

 Adult Indian star tortoise in Sri Lanka.
 Notice the underlying yellow shell color where the dark color has rubbed off.

 The Indian star tortoise habits a wide range of xeric (dry) areas including semi deserts, grasslands, thorn scrubs, scrub forests and agricultural fields.
 All native areas have dry seasons lasting several months.